MissT17/logs_analysis/README.md

 # Installation

 This version of code is based on views, so please create the following views before you run the code:
-1. open the Terminal or another command line interface tool on your computer, access the database *news* and insert the below mentioned requests one by one:
+1. open the Terminal or another command line interface tool on your computer, access the database *news* and insert the below mentioned commands one by one:

-      *art_auth_view* - this view allows to combine in one table rather than three the names of the authors with the names of the articles and the quantity of times those articles have been viewed individually.(In the `log_project.py` after that I just sum up all the views of articles per author and display them in the order from most to least viewed).
+      *art_auth_view* - this view allows to combine in one table rather than in three the names of the authors with the names of the articles and the quantity of times those articles have been viewed individually.(In the `log_project.py` after that I just sum up all the views of articles per author and display them in the order from most to least viewed).
       ```psql
       create view art_auth_view as select articles.author, authors.name, articles.title, (select count(log.path) as views
         from log where log.path like '%' ||articles.slug) from articles, authors where authors.id = articles.author order by views desc;